Trump, Haley, DeSantis campaign in frigid Iowa in the final days before the Republican caucuses

 DES MOINES, Iowa (AP) — Ron DeSantis and Nikki Haley pushed across ice-cold Iowa Saturday to find voters open to an alternative to former President Donald Trump with just two days before the state’s caucuses open the Republican primary calendar.

-Trump, the heavy front-runner in Monday’s caucuses, opted for “tele-rallies” after canceling larger in-person events due to a blizzard blanketing much of the state, as he looks for a big victory to blunt any potential momentum for his rivals.
+Trump, the heavy front-runner in Monday’s caucuses, opted for “tele-rallies” after canceling larger in-person events due to a blizzard blanketing much of the state, but he remained confident as he looks for a big victory to blunt the potential rise of any rival.

-“We’ve got a lot of meetings tonight.
-We’re doing well.
-We have a lot of tremendous support,” Trump said, after he arrived at his Iowa hotel Saturday evening long after he was originally scheduled.

-Shortly after arriving in Des Moines, Trump participated in a livestreamed town hall-style event hosted by Iowa Attorney General Brenna Bird, one of his top supporters in the state.
-The event was filmed in a hotel ballroom, which his campaign had transformed into a television set in response to the weather.

 “You’re going to pack so much more punch on Monday night than in any other election you’ll ever be able to participate in,” the Florida governor told about 60 voters at his first event in Council Bluffs, Iowa, on the western edge of the state.

-DeSantis is hoping for more voters like Michael Durham, a former Trump supporter who braved sub-freezing temperatures to hear the Florida governor and plans to caucus for him Monday night.
+DeSantis is hoping for more voters like Michael Durham, a former Trump supporter who plans to caucus for him Monday night.

 “He’s just kind of no nonsense,” said Durham, a 47-year-old from Council Bluffs.
 Durham praised DeSantis for opening Florida schools during the COVID-19 pandemic and challenging federal power.
-“He is who he is.
-He doesn’t make any apologies for the way he thinks.”
+“He doesn’t make any apologies for the way he thinks.”

-Other Iowans showed why DeSantis and Haley, the former U.N. ambassador and South Carolina governor, still have work to do in their respective final pushes.
+Other Iowans showed why DeSantis and Haley still have work to do in their respective final pushes.

-Courtney Raines, a special education teacher, came to hear Haley on Saturday morning and said she would try to see DeSantis later in the day.
-“I’d like to know how she’s going to handle the border crisis and mitigate the racial divide,” said Raines, who said she is concerned about the divisiveness she perceives among Americans.
+Courtney Raines, a teacher, came to hear Haley on Saturday morning and planned to see DeSantis later in the day.
+“I’d like to know how she’s going to handle the border crisis and mitigate the racial divide,” said Raines, who expressed concern about divisions in American society.

 Americans for Prosperity, the political arm of the conservative Koch Brothers’ network, canvassed the state through the winter storm on Haley’s behalf.

-Patti Parlee, a 65-year-old accountant from Urbandale, was among the Iowans who were visited at home Saturday by AFP.
-But Parlee said she is choosing between Trump and DeSantis and likely won’t make a decision until Monday night, when she will hear the two candidates’ representatives make a pitch at her caucus site.
+Patti Parlee, a 65-year-old accountant from Urbandale, was among the Iowans visited at home Saturday by AFP.
+But Parlee said she is choosing between Trump and DeSantis and likely won’t decide until Monday night, when she will hear the two candidates’ representatives make a pitch at her caucus site.

 “That’s what the caucuses are all about is people get to speak for their candidates,” Parlee said.
 “And we have to keep in mind: This isn’t the final election.
 It goes on from here.”

-Parlee said she believes DeSantis has not gotten fair treatment from political media, while Trump has not been treated fairly by prosecutors who have charged him in four separate criminal cases.
+Parlee argued that DeSantis has not gotten fair treatment from political media, while Trump has not been treated fairly by prosecutors who have charged him in four separate criminal cases.
 She said she loved Trump’s policies during his administration but thinks he sometimes acts like a “fifth-grader.”

 “I almost want to vote DeSantis just to say yes, he should be getting more support than it seems like he is,” Parlee said.
 “I almost want to vote Trump just to say: We know that all this bullcrap out there is bullcrap.”
 In Des Moines, Trump hit Haley for “working with” the Koch network.

-Haley, for her part, was measured in her criticisms of Trump, a reflection of her effort to win over a range of voters, including Republicans who still have favorable opinions about the former presidents.

-Nonetheless, the independents and moderate voters Haley also wants could be notable wildcards Monday.
+Haley, for her part, was measured in her criticisms of Trump, a reflection of her attempt at broad appeal.
+That includes Republicans who still have favorable opinions about the former president and independents and moderate Republicans who have soured on Trump and could be wildcards on Monday.

 Speaking Saturday in the liberal college town of Iowa City, Haley drew enthusiastic applause when she hit her signature line aimed at raising doubts about Trump: “Chaos follows him.
 You know I’m right.
 We can’t defeat Democratic chaos with Republican chaos.”